Endercass/DoteWM/blog/main.md

 ![](windowbordertopdown.png)
 ![](windowbordersideview.png)

-Weirdly complex for something that seems so simple!

 On the browser end, we can just give it a command to define these raised window borders.

 ```ts